ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/0zer0d4y/FuegoTest](https://github.com/0zer0d4y/FuegoTest) :  ![starts](https://img.shields.io/github/stars/0zer0d4y/FuegoTest.svg) ![forks](https://img.shields.io/github/forks/0zer0d4y/FuegoTest.svg)

 ## CVE-2023-20025
- A vulnerability in the web-based management interface of Cisco Small Business RV042 Series Routers could allow an unauthenticated, remote attacker to bypass authentication on the affected device.
+ A vulnerability in the web-based management interface of Cisco Small Business RV016, RV042, RV042G, and RV082 Routers could allow an unauthenticated, remote attacker to bypass authentication on an affected device.
- This vulnerability is due to incorrect user input validation of incoming HTTP packets.
-An attacker could exploit this vulnerability by sending crafted requests to the web-based management interface.
-A successful exploit could allow the attacker to gain root privileges on the affected device.
+ This vulnerability is due to improper validation of user input within incoming HTTP packets.
+An attacker could exploit this vulnerability by sending a crafted HTTP request to the web-based management interface.
+A successful exploit could allow the attacker to bypass authentication and gain root access on the underlying operating system.